ElodieFaivre/ElodieFaivre/README.md

 ##  I'm Elodie, a javascript fulllstack web developper 😄

 ## About me ⚡
-I like logic and organization I found in web developpement. \n I can always learn new things, and every day is interesting.
+I like logic and organization I found in web developpement.

+I can always learn new things, and every day is interesting.

 ## Technologies